-Since 2014, with support from the Arcus Foundation and Heinrich Böll Stiftung Southern Africa, I’ve been working to improve media coverage of religion and LGBTQI+ rights across Sub-Saharan Africa.
-With local support, we’ve trained more than 150 journalists from 30 Sub-Saharan countries.
-Separately, at regional summits in Nairobi and Joburg, I’ve trained inclusive and affirming faith leaders how to best engage local media.
-My reporting guide is here and below.
-It includes a living database and source guide to assist journalists as they report on LGBTQI+ issues in Sub-Saharan Africa.
-An archive of trainee stories that have emerged from the workshops is here.
+Since 2014 I’ve been working to improve media coverage of religion and LGBTQI+ rights across Sub-Saharan Africa and globally.
+With local support, I’ve trained hundreds of journalists from more than 50 countries.
+At regional summits in South Africa, Zimbabwe, Malawi, and Kenya, I’ve trained activists and faith leaders how to best engage local media.
+My regional reporting guides are here and below.
+They include databases and source guides to assist journalists as they report on LGBTQI+ issues in Sub-Saharan Africa.
+An archive of trainee stories that have emerged from the workshops, all of which I edited, is here.

 In 2017, we brought trainees from our 2016 Cape Town workshop to the U.S. for panels on reporting challenges and opportunities faced when covering religion and LGBTQI+ issues across Sub-Saharan Africa.
 The video from our flagship panel at the National Endowment for Democracy in DC is available here and below.